Ophelia (Millais): Theme and elements

 The flowers shown floating on the river were chosen to correspond with Shakespeare's description of Ophelia's garland.
 They also reflect the Victorian interest in the "language of flowers", according to which each flower carries a symbolic meaning.
 The prominent red poppy—not mentioned by Shakespeare's description of the scene—represents sleep and death.

 At an early stage in the painting's creation, Millais painted a water vole—which an assistant had fished out of the Hogsmill—paddling next to Ophelia.
 In December 1851, he showed the unfinished painting to Holman Hunt's relatives.
 He recorded in his diary, "Hunt's uncle and aunt came, both of whom understood most gratifyingly every object except my water rat.
 The male relation, when invited to guess at it, eagerly pronounced it to be a hare.
 Perceiving by our smiles that he had made a mistake, a rabbit was then hazarded.
 After which I have a faint recollection of a dog or a cat being mentioned."
-Millais painted the water vole out of the final picture, although a rough sketch of it still exists in an upper corner of the canvas hidden by its frame.
+Millais painted the water vole out of the final picture, although a rough sketch of it still exists in an upper corner of the canvas, hidden by its frame.

-In keeping with the tenets of the Pre-Raphaelite Brotherhood (PRB), of which he was a member, Millais used bright colours, gave high attention to detail and faithful truth to nature.
+In keeping with the tenets of the Pre-Raphaelite Brotherhood (PRB), of which he was a member, Millais used bright colours, gave close attention to detail and faithful truth to nature.
 This rendition of Ophelia is the epitome of the PRB style; first, because of the subject matter, depicting a woman who has lived a life awaiting happiness, only to find her destiny on the verge of death: the vulnerable woman is a popular subject among Pre-Raphaelite artists.
-Also, Millais utilizes bright, intense colours in the landscape to make the pale Ophelia contrast with the nature behind her.
+Also, Millais uses bright, intense colours in the landscape to make the pale Ophelia stand out against the natural background behind her.
 All this is evident in the vivid attention to detail in the brush and trees around Ophelia, the contouring of her face, and the intricate work Millais did on her dress.